Project-Code-Recipe-Generator/Recipe-Generator/readme.md

 4. **Keep Your Branch Updated**

-    Regularly update your branch with changes from the main branch to minimize merge conflicts:
+    Regularly update your branch with changes from the main branch to minimize merge conflicts.
+Everytime you begin working, you can run the following git commands to make sure your branch is kept updated:

     ```
     git checkout main